TaylorTA/LeetCode/README.md

 9. 1678 Goal Parser Interpretation
 10. 389 Find the Difference
 11. 709 To Lower Case
+12. 1309 Decrypt String from Alphabet to Integer Mapping
 # Bit Manipulation
 1. 393 UTF-8 Validation
 2. 1680 Concatenation of Consecutive Binary Numbers